By: Tavaga Research

 While making any investment, we should look at the characteristics of the investment including returns, risk, liquidity and tax efficiency.

 Before looking at the above investment avenues, we should be clear of our risk profile and the tenure of our investments.
-Here are 11 a few more things to know before investing.
+Here are 11 more things to know before investing.

 It is not necessary that a 20-year-old will hold all their investments till the age of 60, or a 50-year-old investor will take out all their savings on turning 60.